hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.15.5: Added Team pre-built template.
+* 1.15.6: Added ability to choose the source of Title and Description.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.15.6 =
+= Updated: 15.07.2025 =
+* **Added:** Ability to choose the source of Title and Description.

 = 1.15.5 =
 = Updated: 08.07.2025 =
 * **Added:** Team pre-built template.